jonis100/LiLimit/TESTING.md

 # Testing Guide for LiLimit

-This document explains how to run and write tests for the LiLimit Chrome extension.
+This document explains the testing strategy for the LiLimit Chrome extension, with a focus on preventing service worker lifecycle bugs.

 ## Setup

 ### Prerequisites

 - Node.js (v16 or higher)
 - npm

 ### Installation

 1. Install dependencies:

 ```bash
 npm install
 ```